-1. I swear and affirm upon penalty of perjury that the statements made in this affidavit are true and correct.

-2. I am of legal age and on the 1st day of October, 2013, I served the attached, BRIEF OF DEFENDANT/APPELLANT TERRY DWELLE, M.D., IN envelope addressed as follows:
+- 1. I swear and affirm upon penalty of perjury that the statements made in this affidavit are true and correct. - 2.
+I am of legal age and on the 7th day of October, 2013, I served the attached, BRIEF OF DEFENDANT/APPELLANT TERRY DWELLE, M.D., IN HIS OFFICIAL CAPACITY, by placing a true and correct copy thereof in an envelope addressed as follows: